ulfschneider/ulfschneider.github.io/_posts/blog/2016-03-13-pocket-git-guide.md

 git push -u <remote> <remote-branch-name>
 ```

-`u`, alternatively `--set-upstream`, is the option which will set up the tracking relationship between your current local branch and the remote branch.
+`u` (alternatively `--set-upstream`) is the option which will set up the tracking relationship between your current local branch and the remote branch.
 You only need to do it once per local branch.

 A very specific case of pushing is to remove a branch from the remote, as the removing of local branch doesn´t remove the branch on the remote.
 The command goes